About Sula

 About me and why I do this

 I am a deeply passionate person - about life, and life’s cycles.
 I’m fascinated and driven by Love, where it takes us in life, how we relate to it - for ourselves, our relationships and our planet.
-I love to document life through photos and writing.
-I’m curious about humanity.
+I love to document life through photos and writing and I operate with a deep curiosity about humanity.

-She is an end-of-life doula with a certificate in Contemplative End-of-Life Care from the Institute of Traditional Medicine (Toronto, Canada).
-Sula has also completed additional training with the Open Centre in New York City with a focus on Home Funerals, and D-School with Martha Jo Atkins.
+Sula is an end-of-life doula with a certificate in Contemplative End-of-Life Care from the Institute of Traditional Medicine, Toronto, Canada.
+She has also completed additional training with the Open Center in New York City with a focus on Home Funerals, and D-School with Martha Jo Atkins.